Louis95/MoviesAPI/README.md

     ```
    2. Test instructions
       Test your endpoints with [Postman](https://getpostman.com).
-      - get an authorization url **https://udacity-movies-app-fsnd.herokuapp.com/**
+      - get an authorization url **https://moviesapiauth0.herokuapp.com/**
       - login with one of the users specified in **2.
 Get token**
-      - Import the postman collection `./starter/casting_gency_postman_collection.json`
       - use the token above to test the endpoints (take note of user permissions as listed above)